tylerdotrar/ShellcodeLoaderPS/README.md

 allows for both 64-bit and 32-bit injection, whereas 32-bit sessions only allow 32-bit injection.

 ## Shellcode Examples

+Included in the files of this repository are two `calc.exe` shellcode files created from `msfvenom`, in both 32-bit and 64-bit...

+... with that said, I recognize the in inherent trust needed before executing mysterious, unknown shellcode.
+With that said, below are string variants (which are the literal exact bytes I used to write those two `.bin` files) -- so feel free to use these instead.

 ```powershell
 # 32-bit Shellcode (C Format)